faucetsdn/udmi/docs/message_walk.md

 The [UDMI Validator](validator.md) tool monitors a device's message stream and validates messages that it sees against the UDMI schema.
 There are a variety of configuraitons used, depending on the overall intent.

+## Sequence Validator
+The [UDMI Sequence Validator](sequence_validator.md) tool monitors a sequence of messages from a device's  stream and validates that the composition of sequential messsages is compliant with the UDMI Schema